 Damage to your hose comes from direct exposure to sunlight.
 When not in use, it is best advised to coil it properly and place it away from direct exposure to sunlight.
 This would extend the life of your hose.

 Avoid kinking the hose while coiling or uncoiling.
 With too many and too frequent kinks, your hose is going to rupture.
 Kinks are avoidable.
 When you unintentionally bend your garden hose at 90 degrees, a kink is formed often at its weakest point.
 The water flow then reduces or stops altogether.

-There are several garden hoses, such as metal garden hoses, available in the market that will not kink.
-Metal garden hoses are safe as they meet the quality standards if you purchase the hose by a reputed manufacturer.
+There are several hoses, such as steel hoses, available in the market that will not kink.
+Steel hoses are safe as they meet the quality standards if you purchase the hose by a reputed manufacturer.